astronomer/airflow-guides/guides/data-quality.md

 When using Great Expectations, Airflow task logs will only show whether the suite passed or failed.
 To get a detailed report on the checks that were run and their results, you can refer to the html files in `great_expecations/uncommitted/data_docs/local_site/validations`.

-## OpenLineage and Data Quality
+## Data lineage and data quality

 In complex data ecosystems, lineage can be a powerful addition to data quality checks, especially for investigating what data from which origins caused a check to fail.

-> **Note**: For more information on data lineage and details on how to set up OpenLineage with Airflow please see the ['Open Lineage and Airflow' guide](https://www.astronomer.io/guides/airflow-openlineage/).
+> **Note**: For more information on data lineage and details on how to set up OpenLineage with Airflow please see the ['OpenLineage and Airflow' guide](https://www.astronomer.io/guides/airflow-openlineage/).

-Both SQL Check operators and the GreatExpectationsOperator have OpenLineage extractors.
+Both SQL Check operators and the `GreatExpectationsOperator` have OpenLineage extractors.
 If you are working with open source tools, you can view the resulting lineage from the extractors using Marquez.

-The output from the SQLColumnCheckOperator will contain each individual check and whether or not it succeeded:
+The output from the `SQLColumnCheckOperator` will contain each individual check and whether or not it succeeded:

 ![Marquez SQLColumnCheckOperator](https://assets2.astronomer.io/main/guides/data-quality/marquez_sql_column_check.png)

-For the GreatExpectationsOperator, OpenLineage receives whether or not the whole Expectation suite succeeded or failed:
+For the `GreatExpectationsOperator`, OpenLineage receives whether or not the whole Expectation suite succeeded or failed:

 ![Marquez GreatExpectationsOperator](https://assets2.astronomer.io/main/guides/data-quality/marquez_ge.png)